 Weighing in at roughly 2.6 lbs, the graphics tablet is light without feeling like a cheap toy, I love this since I like changing postures and drawing on my lap or standing up.
 This light weight makes it perfect if you like to hold your tablet up while you draw.

 An active area of 11.75 x 6.75 inches is equal to a medium size sketchbook, big enough to draw freely but small enough to bring along.
 If you’re used to bigger drawing areas, using one of the four express keys or one of the directional keys of the rocker ring to zoom in and out will help you get comfortable with the size.

 The Cintiq 13hd mount solution isn’t as robust and flexible as the typical Wacom stand.
 It locks into three separate, fixed angle settings, and won’t keep your tablet completely upright.

 There’s no VESA mount connection either.
 This is all a quite fair trade-off for a lighter tablet that fits in a small case.

 Beside the carrying case sold by Wacom, there are some great third party Cintiq 13hd case options.
 The Bag of Holding is a popular choice, sturdy with enough space and divisions to organize and bring all your graphics tablet accessories wherever you go.

-With a tablet this light, I can go almost anywhere to draw.
+With a digital tablet this light, I can go almost anywhere to draw.
 It’s not the most convenient for drawing on a crowded bus, but it’s perfect for bringing and drawing in cafés or on your lunch at the office.